sohamm10/techscipro/README.md

 # techscipro

-personal website
-This is my site aout tech.
+This is my site about tech.